7RU7H/CTFs/TryHackMe/Wreath/Wreath-Writeup.md

 `sed -i 's/\r//'`
 ```
 - CentOS has a restrictive firewall
+- more chisel and where I was going wrong!
+- Why C2 have there own portfwd and pivoting
 Beyond Root:
 - Do the report like a professional
 - Prep reporting for further Offsec certs 2023!
 - Better proxychains portscanning or more stealthier / elegant ways to postscan internal networks.
 - BestInSlot CS for myself for copy and paste

 - [[Wreath-Notes.md]]